 Thank you for stumbling onto my blog.
 I’m Janice, and I live near Toronto, ON Canada in a little town called Milton.
 I have a Bachelor of Science in Kinesiology and a Certificate in Athletic Therapy from York University in Toronto.
-I’m also a full time working mom to three adorable little girls (ages 10, 8 and 5) who loves running, and I really hope to qualify for Boston one day.
+I’m also a full time working mom to three adorable little girls (ages 11, 9 and 5).
+I love running, and one day I hope to qualify for Boston.

 When it comes to my perspectives on fitness, I’m a little different.
 I don’t believe that you need to have a “beach-ready body” in order to be your best.
 Instead my focus is on overall health.
-I spent years watching my food intake, stepping on a scale three times a day, and working out twice a day.
+I have spent years of my life watching my food intake, stepping on a scale three times a day, and working out twice a day.
 All that ever did to me was damage my self-esteem and my metabolism.
-One day I threw out the scale and that’s when I started to become happier.
-I now believe that true fitness is finding self-acceptance and that balance between being active, eating nutritious, healthy foods and enjoying life.
+One day I threw out the scale and committed to eating a salads for lunch.
+That’s when I started to become happier.
+I believe that true fitness is finding self-acceptance and that balance between being active, eating nutritious, healthy foods and enjoying life.

-That’s what this blog is about – motivating myself and anyone who stops by here to find true happiness by:
+That’s what this blog is about – sharing with anyone who stops by here how I’m finding true happiness by:

 Living active * Eating healthy * Enjoying life.